 Tim has taught graduate architecture programs at Parsons School of Design and Cornell University, and served as a guest juror at Columbia University, Pratt Institute, Parsons School of Design and the University of Toronto.

-Jane co-founded BSC with her partners Tim and Martin with the goal of developing a collaborative practice drawing on the individual strengths of the three partners.
-Jane’s prior experience at the firms of Tod Williams Billie Tsien Architects and Gluckman Tang (formerly Gluckman Mayner) Architects grounds her work in a belief that architecture has the capacity to profoundly impact the quality of people’s lives, and that the practice of architecture is a rewarding and life-long journey.
-Jane holds a Masters Degree in Architecture from Harvard University Graduate School of Design and a Masters Degree in Music from Boston University.
-Jane is a member of the New York AIA Chapter, is LEED certified, and serves on the boards of the National Academy of Design and the Canterbury Singers.
+Jane co-founded BSC with her partners Tim and Martin with the aim of developing a collaborative practice that draws on the individual strengths of the three partners.
+Jane’s prior experience at the firms of Tod Williams Billie Tsien Architects and Gluckman Tang (formerly Gluckman Mayner) Architects grounds her work in a conviction that architecture has the capacity to profoundly impact the quality of people’s lives, and that the most successful projects emerge from a process of collaboration and consensus-building.

 Together with Tim and Martin, Jane has taught in the graduate architecture programs at Parsons School of Design and Cornell University, and has served as guest juror at Columbia University, CUNY’s Bernard and Anne Spitzer School of Architecture, Pratt Institute, Parsons School of Design, New York Institute of Technology, Syracuse University, Yale University, and the University of Texas at Austin.